Met0o/air-quality-monitor/README.md

 Based on various guides, I find my approach the easiest to implement and with less constraints.

 Python dependencies are Python 3.9, and these 3 pip packages - influxdb, pyserial, and tenacity.

+One specific to this implementation is the version of InfluxDB which for my setup appears to be 1.8.
+Newer versions of influxdb enter in a reboot loop which I was unable to fix that.

+Docker-compose.yml contains all interdependencies and settings.